Nesta Obermer: Career

 In 1969, Obermer moved to Switzerland, settling in Le Tourbillon, a luxury estate in the Canton of Vaud.
-She continued her social lifestyle, entertaining such notables as Joyce Carey, Diana Menuhin, Graham Payn, Ginette Spanier, Joan Sutherland, as well as Gluck and their new partner Edith Shackleton Heald.
-In 1972, Obermer helped Gluck mount what would be their last solo exhibit, inviting her personal contacts to ensure its success.
+She continued her social lifestyle, entertaining such notables as Joyce Carey, Diana Menuhin, Graham Payn, Ginette Spanier, Joan Sutherland, as well as Gluck and Gluck's new partner Edith Shackleton Heald.
+In 1972, Obermer helped Gluck mount what would be Gluck's last solo exhibition, inviting her personal contacts to ensure its success.
 In 1978, she was honoured by Northwood University in Midland, Michigan with their Distinguished Women Award for her philanthropy and stature as a role model for women.

 Death and legacy

 Obermer died on 3 October 1984 in Paudex, (near Lausanne) in Vaud, Switzerland.
 The scholarship fund established in her name is still granted by the University of Hawaii.
 In 2017, the Brighton Museum & Art Gallery hosted an exhibit of Gluck's paintings and personal effects, which included some of their letters and paintings featuring Obermer, such as The Punt (1937).
 Medallion is considered a seminal work and "one of the most famous paintings" in the depiction of LGBTQ relationships, according to Gluck's biographers, Amy De La Haye and Martin Pel.